VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 # Sound

-VUEngine supports two types of sound playback through a common interface: the Sound class.
-A SoundSpec specifies, among other properties, a list of SoundTracks to play:
+VUEngine supports two types of sound playback through a common interface: the `Sound` class.
+A **SoundSpec** specifies, among other properties, a list of `SoundTrack`s to play:

 ```cpp
 SoundTrackROMSpec* const MenuSongSoundTracks[] =